Izunna-24/emerghelp/README.md

-Description: A platform that allows users order an ambulance or receive and ambulance order in the case of a health emergency
+A platform that allows users order different level of medical health  practitioners to their homes or any location during the case of a health emergency